oort-tech/Olympus/README.md

   make install
   cd .. && rm -rf rocksdb-8.3.3 v8.3.3.zip
   ```
-  Note：Set `USE_RTTI=1` in Makefile.
+  Note: Set `USE_RTTI=1` in Makefile.
 Otherwise, there will be link failed to rocksdb.
 Moreover, set `PORTABLE=1` to enhance the portability of the code.
-Please refer to the following link for more details. https://github.com/facebook/rocksdb/blob/master/INSTALL.md
+Please refer the [Installation Instructions](https://github.com/facebook/rocksdb/blob/master/INSTALL.md) for more details.

 Compile MCP